<span style="color: #FFFFFF !important;">EMI Share Valuations for UK Founders: What HMRC Looks For</span> | Consult EFC – Fractional CFO Insights

 What HMRC will look for if it reviews the file

-- recent statutory accounts and current management accounts
+1. Recent statutory accounts and current management accounts.

-- the articles of association and details of share rights
+4. The articles of association and details of share rights.

-- the cap table, board minutes and option grant papers
+5. The cap table, board minutes, and option grant papers.

-When those records line up, the valuation is far easier to defend.
+When these records line up, the valuation is fast and easy to defend.

 How the EMI valuation process usually works in practice